 Use of personal protective equipment (PPE), including masks, is considered part of Standard Precautions which are a set of infection prevention and control (IPC) measures required by healthcare workers for all healthcare interactions.

-To support healthcare workers with decision making on personal protective equipment selection to help prevent transmission of respiratory viruses, including COVID-19, a range of resources and guidance has been developed.
+To support healthcare workers with decision making on PPE selection to help prevent transmission of respiratory viruses, a range of resources and guidance has been developed.
 There is also guidance for returning to work for healthcare workers after COVID-19 infection or exposure.

-Mask use and visitor guidance for hospitals and other health and disability care settings: August - November 2023
+Mask use and visitor guidance for hospitals and other health and disability care settings

 Respiratory risk assessment and PPE guidance for healthcare workers